Great Green Days Out

 Why you'll love visiting us

-As a pioneering eco centre, The Centre for Alternative Technology (CAT) has been inspiring visitors for over 40 years.
+As a pioneering eco centre, the Centre for Alternative Technology (CAT) has been inspiring visitors for over 40 years.
 Arriving via one of Europe’s steepest water-balanced cliff railways, you’ll discover a beautiful abundant setting packed full of working examples of renewable energy, organically managed gardens, sustainable woodland habitats and experimental green buildings

 Combining exciting practical skills with immersive wellbeing experiences, CAT truly is the home of sustainability education.
 Join a tour around the visitor centre to dig a little deeper or come along to a day or week long course to explore everything from sustainable woodland management and nature connection to sustainable building practices and renewable energy.